-Binary encoding is a procedure to convert data to a form that allows the data to be easily used by difference computer operating systems.
+Binary encoding is a procedure to convert data to a form that is easily used by difference computer operating systems.
 This achieved by converting binary data to a ASCII string format, specifically, converting 8-bit data into a 7-bit format, that use as standard set of ASCII printable characters.
 ASCII, American Standard Code for Information Interchange, was developed by AT&T in the early 1960s And is the most widely used character encoding format.
 Modern character encoding continues to be base on ASCII although it support many additional characters and different languages.

 What Is Base64 Encoding?

 Base64 provides a safe way to transfer binary data as only printable ASCII characters over a computer network.
 It is commonly used when there is a need to encode binary data that needs to be stored and transferred over media that are designed to deal with ASCII.
 Data can safely be transferred without an possibility of loosing data due to confusion of control characters.
-Base 64 encoding is the most popular of the character “base encoding” that includes format such as Base 16 or Base 32.
+Base64 encoding is the most popular of the character “base encoding” that includes format such as Base 16 or Base 32.
 Base64 offers a high level of interoperable among a wide variety of different systems.
 In current technologies, Base64 is the most popular binary data encoding and decoding technology.

 Base 64 Alphabet